surfing philippinesiStock.com / tropicalpixsingapore

 The tiny little fishing village of Lanuza was already famous with water babies for its amazing underwater reefs, which are said to be some of the most biodiverse in the Philippines.
 Then folks realized there was a surf break here and bingo: A couple of surf camps now ply their trade in town too.
 The waves aren’t the quality you find in Siargao.
 Mostly, they are mushy reef-top stuff that goes left and right.
 There is one pretty good right hander, but we’re not sure its enough to tempt us on the 7-hour trek from Siargao.

-All of our three hotel picks for surfers in the Philippines are in Siargao.
-That’s because we think the island offers the best all-round experience and variety of breaks of anywhere in the country, and the surf camps and schools are second to none.
+Most of our hotel picks for surfers in the Philippines are in Siargao.
+That’s because we think the island offers the best all-round experience and variety of breaks of anywhere in the country, and the hotels here are a cut above the rest

 Single Fin Siargao

-There are two main surf seasons in the Philippines, hitting opposite ends of the archipelago nation at different times of the year.
+There are two main surf seasons in the Philippines, hitting opposite ends of the archipelago nation at different times of the year: One in July and October (for Siargao and the east-facing spots), the other from December to March (for the likes of La Union and Zambales)

 First, there’s the July-October typhoon months in the south-west.
 This is when Siagao goes off, with regular barrelling days on Cloud 9 et al, combined with good offshore winds to help the smaller reef breaks there hold shape.
 Second, you get the winter NW windswells that push through the Pacific.
 They hit a zenith between December and March, and bring the biggest waves of all to the northern island of Luzon, which means La Union and Zambales will be in their prime.